All Products

 How encryption works

-Confidential cloud disks provide block storage-level data encryption and protection based on the LUKS2 technology of Linux.
-To create a confidential cloud disk based on a cloud disk attached to a confidential computing-capable ECS instance, perform the following operations:
+Confidential cloud disks provide data encryption and protection at the block storage level based on the Linux LUKS2 technology.
+To create a confidential cloud disk from a cloud disk on a confidential instance, you must perform an initialization procedure and an open procedure.

-• Initialization: Identify the block device you want to initialize, which is a partition of the underlying cloud disk.
-In this topic, the block device is called a volume.
-Use the Cryptpilot tool to initialize the selected volume and store confidential data in the volume in succeeding steps.
+• Initialization procedure: First, identify the block device to initialize.
+This is usually a block device that corresponds to a partition of a cloud disk in the instance, such as /dev/nvme1n1p1.
+In this topic, this block device is called a volume.
+Use the Cryptpilot tool to initialize the selected volume.
+You can then use this volume to store confidential data in subsequent procedures.

 Important

-During initialization, the original data on the block device is erased.
-Proceed with caution to prevent accidental operations.
+The initialization procedure erases the original data on the block device.
+Proceed with caution to prevent operational errors.

-• Open: Use Cryptpilot to open the initialized volume.
-A new virtual block device is created on the ECS instance.
-Data written to the virtual block device is encrypted and stored in ciphertext on the underlying cloud disk.
-When the encrypted data is read from the virtual block device, it is automatically decrypted.
-The encryption and decryption take place in the Linux kernel, which can effectively prevent plaintext leaks.
+• Open procedure: Use the Cryptpilot tool to open the initialized volume.
+A new virtual block device is created in the instance.
+Data written to this block device is encrypted and stored as ciphertext on the underlying Elastic Compute Service (ECS) cloud disk.
+When data is read from this virtual block device, the data on the underlying ECS cloud disk is automatically decrypted.
+The encryption and decryption processes occur in the Linux kernel.
+This effectively prevents plaintext from leaking outside the instance.

 image